John Fogerty Guitars

 Guitar Amplifiers and Effects

 John Fogerty’s guitar tones are as important as the instruments he plays.
-Over the years, he has utilized various amplifiers and effects to achieve his signature sound:
+Over the years, he has utilized various amplifiers to achieve his signature sound:

 1. Kustom Amplifiers: During the CCR era, John primarily used Kustom K-200 series amplifiers.
 These solid-state amps, known for their unique tuck-and-roll design, provided a clean and powerful platform for his guitar tones.